RetroAppleJS/RetroAppleJS.github.io/docs/TOOLS.md

 Similar to the tool catalog demonstrating particular emulator functions, the GUI modules focus on the development of GUI components like tabs, memory maps, visual keyboard.
 Discover here the entire [GUI CATALOG](https://retroapplejs.github.io/tools/GUI_CATALOG.html).

+### FontJS.html

+Pictograms from Fontawesome are widely used in this project to generate all sorts of buttons.
+Not all codes generate visible pictograms, therefore this tool to see which are usable and which are not.

 ### Tab_ctrl_v*.html

 This is a fully client-side tab controller that remembers the last clicked tab after a page reload, based on the URI fragment identifier.  e.g. www.example.com/index.html#tab1